google/gnxi/gnoi_mockos/README.md

 # gNOI Mock OS Generator

-A simple shell binary generates a Mock OS package for use by a gNOI client.
+A simple shell binary generates a Mock OS package to use with the gNOI_target.

 ## Install